SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 #### Choosing Data Types

-After we have a clear idea of how to solve the task, we can continue with choosing appropriate data types.
+After we have a clear idea of how to solve the task we can continue with choosing appropriate data types.
 Let's go through the **input**: we have **two integers** for total kilograms of vegetables and fruits, therefore, the variables we declare to store their values will be of **`int`**.
-The prices of the fruits and vegetables are said to be **floating-point numbers**, so the variables will be of type **`double`**.
+The prices of the fruits and vegetables are said to be **floating-point numbers** so the variables will be of type **`double`**.

-We can also declare two variables to store the income from the fruits and vegetables separately. .
-As we are multiplying a variable of type **`int`** (total kilograms) with one of type **`double`** (price), the result should also be of type **`double`**.
+We can also declare two variables to store the income from the fruits and vegetables separately.
+As we are multiplying a variable of type **`int`** (total kilograms) with one of type **`double`** (price) the result should also be of type **`double`**.
 Let's clarify that: generally **operators work with arguments of the same type**.
-Therefore, in order to multiply values of different data types, we have to convert them into the same type.
-When there are types of different scopes in one expression, the one with the highest scope is the one the other types are converted to, in this case **`double`**. .
-As there isn't danger of data loss, **the conversion is implicit** (implicit) and is automatically done by the compiler.
+Therefore, in order to multiply values of different data types we have to convert them into the same type.
+When there are types of different scopes in one expression the one with the highest scope is the one the other types are converted to, in this case **`double`**.
+As there isn't danger of data loss **the conversion is implicit** (implicit) and is automatically done by the compiler.

-The **output** should also be a **floating-point number**, this means that the result will be stored in a variable of type **`double`**.
+The **output** should also be a **floating-point number**.
+This means that the result will be stored in a variable of type **`double`**.

 #### Solution